Nonprofits: The 7 Habits of Highly Effective Executive Directors

 We know there are a million demands on your time.
 Between staff meetings, board meetings, and donor meetings, you could easily spend most of your week in a never-ending loop of meetings.
 But you also need time for visionary and strategic work—AKA time that is not spent in meetings.
-We suggest you put a few blocks of time in your calendar that are meeting free.
+This means setting boundaries and saying no. We suggest you put a few blocks of time in your calendar that are meeting free.
 This helps you protect your time and ensure you have time to do important strategy work.

 Maybe you work at a small nonprofit where you are a staff of 1.
 Maybe you're overseeing a staff of 20+ people.
 No matter what your HR situation looks like, delegation is an important habit for EDs to adopt.
 Letting go of the reigns can be super difficult, but you can’t do everything yourself (well, maybe you can, but you shouldn't have to).
 Sometimes you need help and need to let go so others can do what they do best.

 At the end of each week, spend a few minutes reviewing all the tasks you did during that week.
 Go through each one noting whether or not you're the only qualified person at your organization to do that task.
 If other people could theoretically do the task, ask yourself if you can delegate that task next week.

 Are you a team of one?
 See if there are any tasks that your board or other volunteers could help with to lighten your load.